 Parole Process for Victims

-The General Laws of Rhode Island (12-28-6) affords crim victims the opportunity to adress the Parole Board regarding the impact of the crime.
+The General Laws of Rhode Island (12-28-6) affords crime victims the opportunity to address the Parole Board regarding the impact of the crime.

 The Parole Process

 Parole in Rhode Island applies to those inmates serving a sentence of more than six (6) months.
 Most inmates are eligible for a parole hearing after serving one third (1/3) of a court-ordered prison sentence.
 This means one third (1/3) of the jail portion of the total sentence.
 The Department of Corrections calculates parole eligibility dates.
 Once determined, staff at the Parole Board Office begin to assemble a file of information on each parole-eligible inmate.
 Various agencies contribute information to these files, including the Attorney General's Office, the local and state police departments, the courts, and the Department of Corrections.
 Letters submitted from family, friends, victims, potential employers and others may be included in these files.

 All information compiled for an inmate appearing before the Board is provided to the Parole Board Members in advance of any parole hearing.